 Music is intrinsically liked with humnity, although it is not well understood just how any why.
 All human socities have developed music in some form.
 And all humanss respond to music.
 Capabilities to produce music, as with other skills and talenrs, vary from individual to individual. and as a result of culture, the musical creativity varies to sone degree from society to society.
 No society has developed music to the same level of sophistication as the west.
 The European tradition involves teaching music comprehensively.
 Individual instrumental skill training is combined with history and theory study, solfeggio, and ear training.
 Many children of modest abilities pursued musical instruments.
 Some hated it, some found it made possible a life-long appreciation of music.
 A few demonstrated great talent from an early age.
 Modern boys often at mom's urging have participated in various fine arts programs.
 Some boys have decided on their own to pursue interests in the fine arts, but this is probably a minority.
 Most boys have other things on their mind.
 Most are much more interested in sports.
 There are varying interests in different disciplines.
 Many boys do decide on their own to learn to play musical instruments.
 In many other cases, especially learing dancing, the choice is promoted by the parents.
 There are several musical and music associated images that we want to address.
 Music is one of several topics, however, on which CIH/HBC has very little core comptence.
 For this section we have relied very heavily on the input and suggestions of our readers.
 We incourage readers who have studied and are knowledgeable about music to provide their insights to help build this interesting section of our website.

-Music is intrinsically liked with humnity, although it is not well understood just how any why.
+Music is intrinsically liked with humnity, although it is not well understood just how and why.
 All human socities have developed music in some form.
 And all humanss respond to music.
 Capabilities to produce music, as with other skills and talents, vary from individual to individual.
 Music appears to be a characteridtic of humnity.
 This is not to say music, at least in basic forms, does not elude other primates.
 Some studies have shown that primates do not respond to human music, but some reearchers believe that primates and other animals such as song birds and cetaceans may make music too, just differently than humans do. ["Do monkeys ..."]
+Just when humans began to make music is an open question.
+We have good idea with visual art because man has left art work that can be dated.
+Music unfortunatly is phemeral and leaves no physical record until modern times with musical notatiion and recording devices.
+There is one exceptioin--musical instruments.
+And in the ancient era nmusical instruments have been found and there are descriptins in written works.
+But that still does not answer the question of when humans began to make music.
+We have little idea just when, how, and why musical behavior began.
+Like art it must have been in the neolithic era.
+And a problem here arisrs is that the first musical instruments would not look much like musical instruments and therefore can go unoticed in the rare instances they have survived.
+Recently a rather unimposing conch shell discovered in the French Marsoulas Cave with neolithic wall paintings and stored away in a museum Toulouse Cave for decades has been identified as a musical instrument.
+It was assumed to have been a drining cup, but holes drilled into the shell.
+A musician who played it produced a deep, olaintive bleat, described as 'foghorn from a distant past.
+Archeologists working on it believe that they have found the oldest known musical instrument -- perhaps 18,000 years old.
+[Fritz] Previously the eraliest known instrument, another conch shell, found in Syria was dated to about 6,000 years old.
+The natural spiral cavities of these shells gives them resonating properties.
 This is the subject of ongoing research.
-It is humamnity, however, who have developed an extrodinary variety od melodies, themes, and rhythms that can be appreciated by humans without the coinstraunts imposed by labguage.
+Humamnity with the advent of civilization has developed an extrodinary variety of melodies, themes, and rhythms that can be appreciated by humans without the coinstraunts imposed by language.
 The youngest babies are soothed by it.
 Todlers certainly enjoy it.
-Musucal beat generates an urge to move at an early age.
+Musical beat generates an urge to move at an early age.
 And they enjoy menorizing favorite tune.
 Young adults who may avoid literature and poetry are powefully moved by it and can dance to it for hours.
 And we older adults aremoved by the memries of youth it elicits.
 Humanity has used music to ekevate its most important rituals, including those marking birth, weedings, and death.
 And the great works of music are acknowledged as some of the magistetrial creations of the human mund, along with the visual arts and literature.
-Yes very little is known about the impact of music kn humanity.
-We have no idea just whgen, hiw, and why msical behavior began.
-Nor do we know tones and melodies impact our emotions.
-We do not know why musical beat inspires an urge to move, appearantly thevgenesis of dance.
-And we do not even know if we are born with a sense of music or if we acquire it as part of our culturl mileau.
+Yes very little is known about the impact of music on humanity.
+Nor do we fully understand how tones and melodies impact our emotions.
+We do not know why musical beat inspires an urge to move, appearantly thev enesis of dance.
+And we do not even know if we are born with a sense of music or if we acquire it as part of our cultural mileau.

 Every society in the world has some form of music.
 This includes the lasrgest empires and nation states as well as small isolared tribal communities.